Dani-24/Serapios/README.md

 F2 - Display Colliders

-F3 - Direct Win
+F3 - Direct Win  -  Space to go to the next stage

-F4 - Direct Lose

-Space (if win) - Go to the next Stage
+F4 - Direct Lose -  Space to reset the stage

 Space (if lose) - Restart the current Stage

+If you win the program ends

 ### Player Movement: